soyuka/explorer/doc/Plugins.md

 ### Full example

-The hooks structure must be as following:
-- export a function
-- return an object or a promise which results in a hooks map
+The hooks structure must return an object or a promise which results in a hooks map:

 ```javascript
 /**